wp-plugins/social-connect-widget/readme.txt

 * It's now possible to selectively display icons

 = 1.0 =
-* Version 1.0 of Social Connection Widget is the first version available as a WordPress plugin.
+* Version 1.0 of Social Connection Widget is the first version available as a WordPress plugin

 == Upgrade Notice ==